Auto-assign next available ID

 Create a Clause

-govctl new clause RFC-0010:C-SCOPE "Scope" -s "Specification" -k normative
+govctl clause new RFC-0010:C-SCOPE "Scope" -s "Specification" -k normative

 Options: